thiago2santos/wallet-service/docs/TRADE-OFFS.md

 - ❌ No CDN for static assets

 **What Was Achieved**:
-- ✅ Sub-20ms response times (5-8x better than targets)
+- ✅ Sub-20ms response times for most operations
 - ✅ Redis caching for frequent operations
 - ✅ Database read/write separation
 - ✅ Reactive programming throughout

 **Rationale**:
-- **Good Enough**: Performance already exceeds targets significantly
+- **Good Enough**: Performance is excellent for the use case
 - **Premature Optimization**: Avoided optimizing without proven bottlenecks

 ## 🎯 Architectural Trade-offs